Zemun | Belgrade Neighborhood's Names

 A small settlement located behind the Zemun Railway Station, bordered by the streets of Cvijićeva, Jakšićeva, Slovenska, and Geteova, was built in the late 1920s for the housing of the workers of the Yugoslav Royal Railways and their families.
 Hence, there is no doubt about its name, which has remained unchanged to this day, although the demographic structure of the area has long since changed.

-Nova Galenika Settlement
+Naselje Nova Galenika

 (Nova) Galenika Settlement (PHOTO: Google Street View)